jsphbtst/cra-default/README.md

 Planning to expand on `theme.js` in the future to include more standardized styling options.
 Makes UI design much more consistent that way.

+Also added GH actions for some CI goodness.
+Feel free to ignore that for your own projects.

 Still a work in progress but feel free to clone for your own projects, I guess.
 Idk your life not mine.